 - The program works very well for parents of teen drivers.
 All vehicles have GPS devices in them, and the tracking device that is plugged into your vehicle will also monitor the GPS.
 So when you need to know where your teen driver is, you can pull up a map which shows where they have been and where they currently are.
 Many of these devices will also notify you if the vehicle goes over a certain speed.
 It is a great way to monitor your teen driver as they learn the road.

 Which insurance company would I recommend?

-In conclusion, there is a lot of information consumers do not know about the insurance tracking devices.
+There is a lot of information consumers do not know about the insurance tracking devices.
 Are they worth the effort?
-It depends on the company that you are signing up with, what program they offer, and your specific needs.
+It depends on the company you are signing up with, what program they offer, and your specific needs.
 But there are some companies that do offer really good deals with the program if you are willing put in a little effort for the discount.